tasmota/docs/integrations/Home-Assistant-‐-Manual-Config.md

   password: hello
 ```

 Default username for the embedded broker is `homeassistant` while port defaults to `1883`.

+#### :warning: Warning:
+As of release 0.92, the embedded broker has been marked as deprecated.
+This means bugs may not be fixed, and the functionality may be removed in a future release.
+There is an issue with the HBMQTT broker and the WebSocket connection that is causing a memory leak.
+If you experience this issue, consider using another broker like Mosquitto.

 ## Tips